StealthyPanda/cstar/README.md

 }
 ```

-Running `cstar example.cmp` outputs `example.c`, which can be run or used with the rest of your C codebase.
+Running `cstar example.c.cmp` outputs `example.c`, which can be run or used with the rest of your C codebase.